Cron is a scheduling daemon that uses a specific format to execute jobs. Here’s how to use it on Linux for automatic task execution.

 ,).
 Here’s some examples:

 The cron daemon checks the crontab once every minute.
-Commands are executed by cron when the minute, hour, and month fields match the current time, and at least one of the two day fields (day of month, or day of week) match the current day.
+Commands are executed by cron when the minute, hour, and month fields match the current time, and at least one of the two-day fields (day of month or day of the week) matches the current day.

 Cron’s Special Syntax Format

-Cron jobs also offers some specially formatted strings, which can be used in place of the five time-and-date fields.
+Cron jobs also offer some specially formatted strings, which can be used in place of the five time-and-date fields.
 They are essentially shortcuts for the equivalent numeric schedule specified:

 |@yearly, @annually||Both run the specified task every year at 12:00 AM on the 1st of January.
 This is equivalent to specifying “0 0 1 1 *” in the crontab file.|